 Please act for Western Sahara/Stop Moroccan Impunity in Western Sahara/Human rights monitoring in Western Sahara (please delete as necessary)

 In the absence of any legitimate claims to Western Sahara, Morocco uses fear, repression, and torture to maintain its occupation.
-Even children are targets of Moroccan aggression.
-In January this year an 11-year old boy was detained for drawing a Western Sahara flag.
 This must stop.

 In addition to protecting human rights, the ruling by the Court of Justice of the European Union on the EU-Morocco trade agreement must be respected.